Heart failure: The signs and symptoms you shouldn’t ignore

 What causes heart failure?

-Heart failure can be caused by other health conditions that damage and weaken the heart, including current or past conditions such as:
+Heart failure can be caused by other health conditions that damage and weaken the heart, including current or past conditions.
+Some examples include:

 - Heart attack